About 98% of the cyber attacks are deployed over the targeted users with the help of social engineering.

-In pretexting social engineering attack the attacker uses the same technique of posing as a legitimate and trusted identity.
+In the pretexting social engineering attack, the attacker uses the same technique of posing as a legitimate and trusted identity.
 The imposter could pretend to be a bank official or member of the IT department of an organization or any other individual who holds senior authority over the target.
-By impersonating someone from a renowned source makes it becomes easy for the hacker to gain sensitive and crucial information from the targeted user easily.
+Impersonating someone from a renowned source makes it becomes easy for the hacker to gain sensitive and crucial information from the targeted user easily.
 Pretexting is also used for uncovering security vulnerabilities or getting unauthorized access into an organization’s IT infrastructure.

 - Spear Phishing

-Spear phishing is a specific social engineering attack that is designed with the purpose of specifically attacking an individual user or an organization.
+Spear phishing is a specific social engineering attack that is designed to specifically attack an individual user or an organization.
 This cyber threat appears to be more realistic and authentic in nature to dupe the targeted individual.
 The attackers often use the personal information of the individual to hook their curiosity and trust before stealing information or installing malware in their system.
-For attempting this attack, hackers scrap individual’s data from social media sites, email newsletters, online leaks or official articles.
+For attempting this attack, hackers scrap individual’s data from social media sites, email newsletters, online leaks, or official articles.

 Best Practices to Prevent Social Engineering Attack

 From the above-mentioned social engineering techniques and threats of social engineering attacks, it can be concluded that none of these are going to stop growing.
 However, to secure your organization, it is essential to follow these social engineering prevention practices:

 - Avoid responding to emails that ask for financial information or even username and password.